bxdoan/bxdoan/README.md

 <div align="center">

-> The world’s not perfect, but it’s there for us trying the best it can.
-That’s what makes it so damn beautiful.
+> Go confidently in the direction of your dreams.
+Live the life you have imagined.

-> — Roy Mustang —
+> — Henry David Thoreau —

 </div>